Exploring Non-Markovianity in Ergodic Channels: Measuring Memory Retention through Ergotropy: Ergodic Channels and Their Broader Physical Implications

+In this article, we primarily explore the dynamics of ergotropy for a known class of passive state preserving ergodic channels and demonstrate how information backflow, due to non-Markovianity, affects the monotonic nature of ergotropy in the system.
+This analysis provides new insights into the interplay between ergotropy and ergodic channels, particularly in non-Markovian environments.
 We start with the following Lemmas, which characterizes the class of quantum channels that demonstrate the monotonicity of the ergotropic quantity. \begin{Lemma}\cite{Alimuddin2020I} Ergotropy is a monotonic quantity for any arbitrary energy-preserving quantum channels. \end{Lemma} \begin{proof} The set of energy-preserving channels (EPC) defined by \(\Lambda_{EPC}\) are unital, as they preserve the identity, i.e., \(\Lambda_{EPC}(I)=I\) \cite{Chiribella2017}.
-If a transformation \(\rho \mapsto \sigma\) is governed by any unital map, then the system \(\rho\) majorizes \(\sigma\) \cite{Chiribella2017U}.
-Majorization is a general concept used to quantify the disorderness of a system, and if a system \(\rho\) majorizes \(\sigma\) (denoted \(\rho \succ \sigma\)), then the entropic relation \(S(\rho) \leq S(\sigma)\) holds.
-Interestingly, the passive state energy also follows this order: \(E(\rho_p) \leq E(\sigma_p)\) if the majorization relation holds \cite{Marshall2011}.
-Therefore, if \(\Lambda_{EPC}(\rho) = \sigma\), then \(W_e(\rho) \geq W_e (\sigma)\), as the transformation is energy-preserving.
+If a transformation \(\zeta \mapsto \Tilde{\zeta}\) is governed by any unital map, then the system \(\zeta\) majorizes \(\Tilde{\zeta}\) \cite{Chiribella2017U}.
+Majorization is a general concept used to quantify the disorderness of a system, and if a system \(\zeta\) majorizes \(\Tilde{\zeta}\) (denoted \(\zeta \succ \Tilde{\zeta}\)), then the entropic relation \(S(\zeta) \leq S(\Tilde{\zeta})\) holds.
+Interestingly, the corresponding passive state energies also follows this order: \(E(\zeta_p) \leq E(\Tilde{\zeta}_p)\) if the majorization relation holds \cite{Marshall2011}.
+Therefore, if \(\Lambda_{EPC}(\zeta) = \Tilde{\zeta}\), then \(W_e(\zeta) \geq W_e (\Tilde{\zeta})\), as the transformation is energy-preserving.
 This completes the proof. \end{proof} This proof can be extended even to the class of energy non-increasing unital channels to exhibit ergotropic monotonicity.
 However, in the next lemma, we will demonstrate some ergotropy non-increasing channels that need not be unital.
 In \cite{Swati2023}, the authors define a channel: